Sterling rises as BoE's Broadbent warns of price pressure from tight job market | Business

 Sterling rises as BoE's Broadbent warns of price pressure from tight job market

-Broadbent's warns on price risks from the jobs market chimed with remarks from BoE policymaker Catherine Mann last week that the Omicron variant of COVID-19 could bring more inflation if consumers switch demand again from services to goods, said Jane Foley, head of FX strategy at Rabobank.
+Broadbent's warnings chimed with remarks from BoE policymaker Catherine Mann last week that the Omicron variant of COVID-19 could bring more inflation if consumers switch demand again from services to goods, said Jane Foley, head of FX strategy at Rabobank.
 "This re-focuses attention on the possibly of rate hikes from the Bank, though the market is far from convinced about a move next week," Foley said.

 Markets now broadly expect the BoE to keep interest rates unchanged at its Dec.
 16 policy meeting as the Omicron variant spreads across the world.
 On Friday, BoE policymaker Michael Saunders, who voted for an interest rate hike in November, said he wanted more information about the impact of Omicron before deciding how to vote this month.